JuhQ/weboodi-chart/README.md

 ## How to develop

 1. Clone the repo
-2. Run `yarn install` or `npm i` to install development dependencies
+2. Run `npm i` to install development dependencies
-3. Run `yarn test` or `npm test` to run tests
+3. Run `npm test` to run tests
-4. Run `yarn build` or `npm run build` to build the extension
+4. Run `npm run build-watch` to build the extension
 5. Open `chrome://extensions` and click "Load unpacked" to install the dev extension

 ## How to build

 1. Clone the repo
-2. Run `yarn install` or `npm i` to install development dependencies
+2. Run `npm i` to install development dependencies
-3. Run `yarn test` or `npm test` to run tests
+3. Bump version in `package.json` and `manifest.json`.
+Make sure these match
-4. Run `yarn build` or `npm run build` to build the extension
+4. Run `npm run release`
-5. Run `zip -r weboodi-chart.zip manifest.json dist/weboodi.js chart.js icon16.png icon48.png icon128.png`

 ## Visual Studio code stuff